Year End Sale: 2 Plugins for $39.99 | Shop Now »

 What is Ambisonics?

 Ambisonics is a method for recording, mixing and playing back three-dimensional 360-degree audio.
-It was invented in the 1970s but was never commercially adopted until recently with the development of the VR industry which requires 360° audio solutions.
+It was invented in the 1970s but wasn’t really commercially adopted until the first decade of the 21st century due to developments in gaming and virtual reality.

 The basic approach of Ambisonics is to treat an audio scene as a full 360-degree sphere of sound coming from different directions around a center point.
 The center point is where the microphone is placed while recording, or where the listener’s ‘sweet spot’ is located while playing back.